 It is my opinion that the conscious cues used to slightly increase running step width will help to develop the new movement pattern and coordination of the corrected firing patterns.
 BUT this conscious (and eventually subconscious) change in athlete’s gait pattern will only be successful as long as the local muscular endurance of the hip abductors and external rotators will allow.

-I’ve found the combination of resistance / activation exercises for the hip abductors and external rotators, theraband crab walks for example (see video below), and conscious cues for running gait width to be a great approach to modifying this gait variable.
+I’ve found the combination of resistance / activation exercises for the hip abductors and external rotators, “standing fire hydrants” (see the last exercise in the video below), and conscious cues for running gait width to be a great approach to modifying this gait variable.

 When all is said and done, this potentially provides another intrinsic biomechanical intervention we can offer to runners who present with ITBS.
 I’m still experimenting with it as part of a biomechanical approach to rehabilitating ITBS… I thought I’d share my experiences and rationale.